ergon/airlock-helm-charts/charts/microgateway/README.md

 The liveness Probe is used to find out when to restart a Pod.
 If a liveness Probe fails, the Pod will restart.

-The helm chart has already predefined a liveness probe.
+The Helm Chart has already predefined a liveness probe.
 If this does not work, it can be adjusted as follows.

 ```